 I used 3D modeling in SketchUp to develop the detailed references I needed (airplane, landing gear, internal engine detailing, etc.), sketched a series of roughs in Adobe Illustrator (sending the studio and client proofs at every key stage), and finishing it all off in Photoshop as vector layers (over 400 layers in 48 groups in the high-res file) with scalable effects applied.

-On a production nerd note, because I built them using scalable vector layers in Illustrator and Photoshop, the resulting files not only print at poster size at 300ppi, but could theoretically be scaled up to billboard or building-side at the same resolution (not that you’d need that many pixels at that size).
+On a production nerd note, because I built them using scalable vector layers in Illustrator and Photoshop, the resulting files not only print at poster size at 300ppi, but could theoretically be scaled up to billboard or building-side at the same resolution.

 Branding illustration for Baxter Research (via Rigney Graphics), the project included key art, a convention booth (backdrop, podium, and display table cloth), postcards, brochures, and even a VW van toy with packaging!
 The process started as a SketchUp model, and went through dozens of rough iterations in Photoshop, and final art versions developed in Illustrator.
 The result is a set of layered vector files that can be reconfigured into whatever use case they need it to fit, and at any size.

 Click any of these to embiggify.

 A series of promotional vector Illustrations for Rigney Graphics in Pasadena, California.
 Emailed out to their client and promotional email lists to promote their services, and inform people of their relocation within Pasadena.

 Witchblade standee and poster: Standing about 6 feet tall, this life-size standee was produced to help pre-sell international distribution rights and drum up buzz for a potential Witchblade movie.
 The campaign was successful – rights were secured and buzz was generated – although the movie never got made.
 Such is Hollywood sometimes.